OLED images and animations

 During preset changes, ProffieOS will look in the font directory for "font.bmp", "fontNNN.bmp" "font.pbm" or "fontNNN.pbm", and so on for the other effects as well.

-Currently, two image formats are supported: bmp and pbm.
-In each case, files must be formatted to fit a 128x32 screen, or 32x128 and only use one bit per pixel.
+For monochrome displays, two image formats are supported: bmp and pbm.
+In each case, files must be formatted to fit the 128x32 screen and only use 1 bit-per-pixel (black and white only, not greyscale).

-One thing to note is that bmp files will play inverted (black->white, white->black) so the resulting files should have the colors "backwards" of how we want them to appear on the OLED display.
+One thing to note is that bmp files may play inverted (black->white, white->black) so the resulting files can be inversed later if they don't appear as intended on the OLED display.

-Images can be single frame stills, or they can be animated.
+Images shown on the display can be single frame stills, or they can be animated.

 They can be created in an image editor like Paint or Photoshop, or online such as at https://www.pixilart.com.